Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 And not surprisingly, once receiving those long gazes with a dog's soft brown eyes, the owners levels of the "cuddle hormone" increased too!
 According to Nagasawa the results of this research therefore suggests “a manifestation of attachment behavior” from the dog's perspective.
 Have you read any love in your dog's eyes lately?

-And They'll Happily Greet You When You Come Home..
+2. They Happily Greet You When You Come Home

 Raise your hand if you know of a family member or a friend who has been greeting you with open arms every single time you entered the door.
 Granted, nobody has done that, but most likely Rover has.
 Let's face it, we can have a bad day at work and we might not look our best, but our dogs are always there, wagging their tails greeting us contently at the door.
 And it's not only a few moment's affair as it may seem to us; most likely your dog has been anxiously awaiting your return all day long, from the moment you left, to the moment your dog heard your car pull into the driveway.